isacarnekvist/atm/README.md

     5. If server accepts, proceed to next state
 3. USER
     1. Client sends one package only
     2. If client sent logout, go to UPDATES, otherwise server replies with one package only.
+The answer package is accept/decline.
+For balance, the 64-bit field holds the answer.
 4. Start over from UPDATES state

 ## Package description